Frisbie’s Veteran Schedulers

 Building Dreams for Marines is an all volunteer organization that assists former Marines and Navy corpsman with life-changing disabilities.
 They renovate bathrooms and kitchens for handicap accessibility, widen hallways and doorways, and install wheelchair lifts and ramps at no cost to the Veteran.
 For more information, visit the Building Dreams for Marines website.

 Camp Resilience provides sustained, comprehensive programs to help wounded warriors recover their physical, mental and emotional well-being.
-For more information, call (603) 528-2920 or visit the Camp Resilience website.
+For more information, call (603) 528-2920.

 HOUSING / HOMELESSNESS